• Art magazine

 photo of board Jordan @brett_jordan, via unsplash

 Stop chasing perfectionism.
-Perfectionism can lead to creative blockages.
-Perfection does not exist.
-Examples of this can be found in the reviews of well -known books on Amazon.
+Perfectionism can lead to creative blocks.
+Perfection doesn't exist.
+Examples can be found in reviews of well-known books on Amazon.

 Even great works are successfully checked for mistakes by critics.
 The fear of imperfection should not prevent her from creating great things.
 What is sufficient for you will be impressive for others.
 Not everything you create will be a masterpiece.

-In addition to his masterpieces, even Charles Dickens also wrote less successful works.
-Had Dickens Perfection sought, we would never have had classics like "A Christmas Carol" (a Christmas story) or "Oliver Twist" .
+Even Charles Dickens wrote less successful works alongside his masterpieces.
+Had Dickens strived for perfection, we would never have had classics like 'A Christmas Carol' or 'Oliver Twist'.

 Overcome perfectionism and share your creative work with the world.
 Learn to let go when you have reached the point where you are satisfied.

-Tip 11 - Let the works of the "very big" inspire
+Tip 11 - Be Inspired by the Works of the 'Greats'

 First of all: Of course it would be wrong to copy other artists.
 Nevertheless, it is not forbidden to deal with the works of the "very big", such as the street art Megastar Banksy .

-Improving artists who admire you can be a valuable exercise.
-By trying to decipher and understand your creative processes, you can learn a lot.
+The imitation of artists you admire can be a valuable exercise.
+By trying to decipher their creative processes and understand how their work is created, you can learn a lot.

-Authors take known stories and reinterpret them in their own way, while musicians re -compose the music they love.
-This tradition of imitation is particularly important learning
+Authors take known stories and reinterpret them in their own way, while musicians recompose the music they love.
+This tradition of imitation is particularly significant when learning.

 Famous classically trained painters copied masterpieces to improve their skills.
-Even today you can observe art students in European art museums who stand in front of the works of their role models and try to capture their style.
+Even today, you can observe art students in European art museums standing in front of their idols' works, trying to capture their style.

-Find a work that inspires you - be it a poster design, a lovingly designed website or an impressive typographic work - and try to feel it.
-It is often found that the complexity of the work is hidden below the surface and it can be a challenge to overcome it.
-This knowledge can help you to master complexity in your own work.
+Find a work that inspires you - be it a poster design, a lovingly crafted website, or an impressive typographic work - and try to recreate it.
+Often, you'll find that the complexity of the work is hidden beneath the surface and can be challenging to overcome.
+This insight can help you master the complexity in your own work.

 Often it only takes a little inspiration to then create a work of art that rightly bears the name "unique" .